SOF3/libglocal/SPEC.md

 Just like a message literal, if the value is empty, it must contain a `\0`.

 ##### 4.3.3.3.
 Argument reference
 Arguments from the current message can be referenced by putting the name of the argument directly. `.`s in the name are resolved as object fields by the same rule as mentioned above.

+##### 4.3.3.4.
+Inner message reference
+If the value should be a message that does not require any

 #### 4.3.4.
 Span
 A span is a part of the message that gets decorated.
 Libglocal will calculate the appropriate color/format codes such that the message displays correctly.
 It has this syntax: